 For those with large parties, or smaller budgets, there are the Walt Disney World Value Resorts to choose from.
 They include the following resorts:

 - Disney’s All Star Sports Resort

 - Disney’s Pop Century Resort

-- and, coming in Summer 2012, Disney’s Art of Animation Resort.
+- Disney’s Art of Animation Resort.

 These resorts are all classified as value resorts, which means that they are the least expensive of the Disney resorts.
 In many cases, though, they can be worth it if you have large parties because some of these resorts offer rooms that can sleep more than 5 people.

 Cindy and I felt that, after researching all the properties, and also speaking with some of our friends, that the value resorts were more like “hotels” and less like “resorts”, so we decided not to do any of the value resorts.
 After that, we looked at the Moderate Resorts.
 They include: